Rita Ora Sets Instagram On Fire With Busty & Leggy Display

 In another shot that was shared just minutes before her latest post, Rita was photographed on her back with her knees bent up toward the sky.
 Her hair draped over the ledge she rested on as she raised her toes up and turned her face to the camera.

-The very first post in the set, added just minutes before the other two, featured Rita putting her busty bosom on full display.
+The very first post in the set, added right before the other two, featured Rita putting her busty bosom on full display.
 Ora could be seen throwing her head back as she placed her hands on the surface behind her for support.

 Her chest was the center focal point of the photo as she rocked a Route 66 bikini-style top that was adorned with tassels dangling down her toned midriff.